San Antonio ~ Best of Texas

 This is a moderate activity level tour.
 Some stairs and/or inclines or uneven ground is present at the destinations.
 Moderate walking is required, usually at your own pace, during free time and guided walking tours.
 Tours of this many days in duration involve disembarking and boarding the bus numerous times.
 Persons of limited mobility should consider the appropriateness of this tour in relation to their physical abilities.5:30am depart Yuma 6:00am depart Foothills

-$1499 … Escorted tour includes 4 nights accommodation in San Antonio at the Drury Plaza Riverwalk Hotel, breakfast each morning in San Antonio, a daily evening kickback reception with hot food and cold drinks at the Drury, one lunch and one dinner in San Antonio, 3 additional nights accommodation with included breakfasts, ticket to Riverdance at the Majestic, guided walking tour of San Antonio, narrated river cruise, The Alamo, LBJ Ranch tour, excursion to Fredericksburg/Hill Country, admission to White Sands National Monument and services of a step-on ranger guide, and deluxe motorcoach transportation. $2149 single.
+$1849 pp/do… Escorted tour includes 4 nights accommodation in San Antonio at the Drury Plaza Riverwalk Hotel, breakfast each morning in San Antonio, a daily evening kickback reception with hot food and cold drinks at the Drury, 3 additional nights accommodation with included breakfasts.
+Total of 9 meals (7 breakfasts and 2 dinners).
+Performance of “Come From Away”, narrated river cruise, The Alamo, LBJ Ranch tour, excursion to Fredericksburg/Hill Country, admission to White Sands National Monument and services of a step-on ranger guide, and deluxe motorcoach transportation. $2689 single.

 Wednesday – Wednesday